 File names are encrypted using AES-256-EME (ECB-Mix-ECB wide-block encryption, see github.com/rfjakob/eme for details) with the directory IV as initialization vector.
 EME fixes the prefix leak that occours with CBC encryption.

-The Base64 encoding limits the usable filename length to 176 characters.
+Padding and base64-encoding limit the usable filename length to 175 characters.
 Filenames that are longer than that (longer than 255 characters in Base64-encoded form) use long file name handling, introduced in gocryptfs v0.9.

 Long File Name Handling

-If the Base64-encoded encrypted name is longer than 255 characters, it cannot be used as the file name on disk, as Linux filesystems do not allow names longer than that.
+If the base64-encoded encrypted name is longer than 255 characters, it cannot be used as the file name on disk, as common Linux filesystems do not allow names longer than that.